 An initial meeting

 We will have an initial meeting with you to determine whether we think a successful claim is possible.
 In a clear-cut case, we may be able to advise you straight away whether to pursue your claim by court action.
 In a complex case, further work may be necessary before we can do this.
-Usually we prefer to visit you at home for this meeting but it can be anywhere suitable for you and if you would prefer it to be by video conference or other means, this is possible also.
+We will discuss your case and take your statement by telephone or video link, or where necessary, in person ensuring full covid-19 safeguards.

 As well as investigating whether you have a claim for an asbestos disease, we will consider the likely amount of compensation a court would award.
 In many cases, we won't consider this exact amount until the preliminary medical issues have been investigated, but we can give an outline of the main categories of compensation at the beginning of the case.
 The investigation into the value of your case may take some time and may involve expert evidence in complicated cases.

 During your claim we will never expect you to attend appointments outside of your home.
 We can visit you or telephone and can help you with video conferencing where necessary.

 To give you total peace of mind about any fees for our work we will make initial checks to ascertain if you have the benefit of legal expenses insurance through something like your home contents or credit card insurance.
 If you do not then we will act for you on a no win, no fee basis, which means we will not charge you if the case is lost.
 We will also take out an insurance policy where necessary, to cover the fees from the other side which you would otherwise need to pay if the case was lost.

 If the case is successful, we recover all our fees from the losing defendants, on top of your compensation.
 The various options on how to fund a claim will be fully explained to you at our first meeting.